Network Models: The Grothendieck construction

 These 2-functors match those given in Thms.\ \ref{thm:G_construction_functorial_for_mon_cats}, \ref{thm:G_construction_functorial_for_braided_cats}, and \ref{thm:G_construction_functorial_for_symmetric_cats}, at least after replacing $\C$ with $\C^{\op}$.

 The reader conversant with fibrations may wonder why we are restricting attention to \emph{split} indexed categories and \emph{split} fibrations.
 Only the split case seems relevant to network models.
 However, everything we have just done also works for general indexed categories and fibrations.
-In particular, Hermida's thesis describes the 2-category of indexed categories, a 2-category of fibrations, and the equivalence between them \cite[Cor.\ 1.3.10]{Hermida}.
+This is shown by Vasilakopolou and the second author in a paper that develops the 2-categorical approach sketched here \cite{MV}.